 Now Turretinfan interprets the words, “the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance” as meaning, “the Holy Ghost telling the New Testament writers to write a book.”
 I don’t know . . .
 I just don’t see it.
 Maybe it’s in the Greek???
 (I hope not, because if Turretinfan’s “interpretation” is correct here, then apparently 10/12 apostles disobeyed the Holy Spirit by not writing books.)

 5) Logically, you can have both (1 Timothy 3:15).

-It is ironic that Turretinfan uses the word “logically” here, as this response manages to commit one logical fallacy by exposing a non-existent one.
+It is ironic that Turretinfan uses the word “logically” here, as this response manages to commit one logical fallacy in the (failed) attempt to expose another.
 The Church has never excluded Scripture as authoritative, so this “response” to the Church’s alleged False Dilemma is actually a Strawman Fallacy.
 Second, from the fact that “the church (not “churches”) is the (not “a”) pillar (not “pillars”) and ground (not “grounds”) of the (not “a”) truth (not “truths”),” Turretinfan somehow concludes that, “Each church is supposed to be the pillar and ground of the truth.”
 Now, “each church” could only support this function if all churches were united in their teachings.
 But Turretinfan is defending a movement that has produced hundreds of competing churches that disagree over everything from abortion to justification to works.
 How can these contrary and fissiparous groups possibly be said to function as “the” anything?
 Third, Turretinfan says, “The church is ministerial, whereas the Scriptures are our ultimate authority, because they are the very word of God.”
 This begs the question as it is not stated anywhere in Scripture, nor is it even hinted at in the verse he cites.